 SAT/ACT scores are only required for special programs.
 Please note that TOEFL/IELTS test scores expire two full years after the test date.

-- Submit Transcripts by Mail
+- Submit College Transcripts

 - Submit Immigration Documents